-Weed mat – for dif cult areas with a history of weed problems or places that will not get too much of your attention further down the track, lay weed matting under the mulch for even better weed protection.
-Use a proper weed mat and not the regular black plastic as this harms soil microbes and reduces plant performance.
+Weed mat – for difficult areas with a history of weed problems, lay weed matting beneath the mulch.
+Opt for a good quality weed mat instead of regular black plastic as this will harm soil microbes and reduce plant performance.

 Some plants, such as some bamboos and certain lawns like kikuyu and couch, produce runners that can turn them into garden thugs.
 Garden edging can be dug deep into the soil to act as a physical barrier to these runners.
 It can be a bit of work in the beginning, but will save you loads of time in the future.